1241doobieC/1241doobieC/README.md

 ### Hi there 👋
-🌱 I’m currently learning C & J
+🌱 I’m currently learning C & Java

 <!--
 **1241doobieC/1241doobieC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.